thure/baxter-app/README.md

 ##In development

 You can probably tell Baxter isn't ready yet.
-Follow [@W0lftron](https://twitter.com/W0lftron) for updates!
+Watch this repo or follow [@W0lftron](https://twitter.com/W0lftron) for updates!

 ##About